-Given that we acknowledge justice as an important and desirable value, we can make a further distinction between a) positive definitions, that in positive terms, (e.g. Aquinas and Kant above) tries to describe what justice is, often in a way that in one way or another relates to the principle of equity and b) negative definitions, instead focusing on the definition of injustice, often related to a situation where the individual are denied certain rights or entitlements in one way or another.
-Justice is then a situation where there is no injustice, or put differently, justice is the absence of injustice,12 and must therefore be protected from the threat of injustice.
+Given our preliminary findings in the Gothenburg context, we have found it fruitful to make an initial distinction between a) positive "top-down" definitions, that in positive terms, (e.g. Aquinas and Kant above) tries to describe what justice is, often as a utopian ideal and in a way that in one way or another relates to the principle of equality and b) negative "bottom-up" definitions, instead focusing on situations where there is (in the eyes of the beholder) an obvious injustice, often related to a situation where the individual are denied certain rights or entitlements in one way or another or when the outcome is clearly unjust.17 Justice is then a minimal situation where there is no such injustice, or put differently, justice is the absence of (obvious) injustice, 18 and must therefore be protected from the threat of injustice.

-In many situations, positive and negative definitions can approach the same situation from two different angles, but still reach the same, or similar, conclusions.
-Justice can e.g. be a situation where everyone has equal access to a certain utility (positive definition), or conversely a situation where no one is denied access to this utility (negative definition).
+In some situations, positive and negative definitions can approach the same situation from a top-down and bottom-up approach, but still reach the same, or similar, conclusions.
+Justice can e.g. be a situation where everyone has equal access to a certain utility (positive definition), or conversely a situation where no one is directly denied access to this utility (negative definition).